Search Results Template

 - The template itself (via Etch).

-- A loop that is configured to display the results.
+- A loop that uses WordPress's main query to display the results.

 Follow the steps below to build a search results template in Etch.